reeshub/atarimuseum.com/README.md

 ## Outstanding Issues
 While this is the most complete mirror of this site that I know of, there are still a few bugs for me to iron out.
 - Atari Video Game Systems / Cartridge Consoles / Jaguar / Jaguar File Store: oberon.zip is missing and I have been unable to track it down.
 From what I can see, this was never uploaded in the first place.
-- Atari Video Game Systems / Cartridge Consoles / Jaguar / Jaguar File Store: jagfiles2.zip is over 100MB and therefore too big for GitHub, so that link is also broken for now.
-- Atari Computer Systems / XL / 1400XL: 1400xl-schems.zip, the schematics for the 1400XL prototype, isn't included as it's over GitHub's 100MB filesize limit.
 - Atari Computer Systems / XL / Peripherals & Prototypes: The page for the 1025 printer is missing.
 As far as I can see, this never existed on either atarimuseum.com nor its predecessor atari-history.com.
 - Atari Documents / Files Archive: "Top" image missing from "Industry Doubts..." article.
 - Atari Documents / Files Archive: "Cloak & Dagger: The Inside Story" article is missing.
 Whether this was missing originally or not archived due to the "&" in the filename is unknown at this time.